 Altitude and altitude sickness

 Each trekking participant is responsible for his own clothes and personal belongings.
-Depending on the trek, we are either with horses or porters.
+Depending on the trek, we are either on the road with horses or carriers.
 If we have load horses, one bag per participant can be loaded onto the horse.
-In the case of treks with porters, all personal luggage must be carried independently.
+In the case of treks with carriers, all personal luggage must be carried independently.
 Tents, sleeping bags, mattresses and food are carried by our porters.

 For trekking tours with horses, a day backpack with space for the lunchbox, a water bottle and warm overcoat clothing should be taken with you.
 Here to the complete packing list for our trekking tours.